 Gyeongbokgung Palace

-Gyeongbokgung Palace is the perfect way to start off your visit to Seoul.
-You’ll completely immerse yourself in traditional Korean culture.
+If I had to pick only one attraction to see in Seoul it would be this one!
+Gyeongbokgung Palace is the perfect way to start off day 1 of your visit to Seoul.
+You’ll get to completely immerse yourself in traditional Korean culture.
 This beautiful royal palace dates back to 1395 and covers a huge area complete with parks and lakes.
-I recommend wearing comfortable shoes as you can spend hours walking around.
+I recommend wearing comfy shoes as you can spend hours walking around.
 One of the best things about visiting Gyeongbokgung Palace is that you’re encouraged to rent a traditional Hanbok outfit to wear.
 This is clever as it means that all the other visitors become part of the attraction as they add to the atmosphere rather than taking away from it.
+Don’t miss the the Royal Guard Changing Ceremony!
 Read my detailed post about visiting Gyeongbokgung Palace here.

 Visit Some Quirky Cafes

-Seoul is famous for its quirky (and sometimes quite bizzare!) cafes.
+After a morning of history (and lots of walking!) it’s time for a tea break.
+And Seoul is famous for its quirky (and sometimes honestly quite bizzare!) cafes.
 A few notable ones include:

 - C.Through Cafe (you haven’t seen latte art until you’ve been here)